 The Highway Program consists of roadway, bridge, tunnel and toll plaza/interchange projects.
 The Technology Program consists of toll collection, communication, and other electronic information management projects.
-The Fleet Program funds rolling stock that is required to maintain the system.
+The Fleet Program funds rolling stock that is required to maintain the System.
 The Facilities and Energy Management Program consists of buildings and large, heavy or high value equipment needs.

 The highest priority highway project for the Commission is the ongoing full depth roadway total reconstruction of the east/west Turnpike Mainline and Northeast Extension.
-This work includes the reconstruction and widening of the roadway, the widening of the median, and the replacement of both mainline and overhead bridges.
-To date, approximately 114 miles of total reconstruction has been completed and approximately 20 miles are currently in construction.
-Total reconstruction projects from Milepost 44 to Milepost 48, Milepost 99 to Milepost 102, and Milepost 220 to Milepost 227, and Milepost 242 to Milepost 245 and Milepost A26 to Milepost A-31 are in construction.
+This work includes the reconstruction and widening of the roadway, the widening of the median, and the replacement of both Mainline and overhead bridges.
+To date, approximately 114 miles of total reconstruction have been completed and approximately 22 miles are currently in construction.
+Total reconstruction projects from Milepost 44 to Milepost 48, Milepost 99 to Milepost 102, Milepost 220 to Milepost 227, Milepost 242 to Milepost 245, Milepost 250 to Milepost 252, and Milepost A26 to Milepost A-31 are in construction.
 Currently, approximately 130 miles are in design.